yoon123seul/HVMap/README.md

-# HVMap: Efficient Cross-VectorDB Querying for Heterogeneous Embedding Spaces
+# Efficient and Accurate Cross-Vector Database Integration for Heterogeneous Embedding Spaces